totaldebug/CfDnsSync/README.md

    generally being cool.
  - [icanhazip.com](http://icanhazip.com/) for making grabbing your public IP from a script super easy.
- - [thatjpk](https://github.com/thatjpk/) for the initial releases of this script.
+ - [thatjpk](https://github.com/thatjpk/) for the initial releases of this project.